bacelar/productOfPrgs/coq-formalisations/SimpleProduct/Readme.md

-# Formalisation of the Product Construction
+# Formalisation of the Simple Product Construction

 ## Requirements: